Basith-P/Destiny/README.md

 # Destiny

-A story app continue the story based on users choices
+A story app which continues the story based on users choices